nddic/zuri-projects/README.md

 # zuri-projects
 Hi.
 This repository holds code for:
-  The Reading Text files task.
+ - The Reading Text files task.
-  Finding Anagram task.
+ - Finding Anagram task.
+ - Classes and Objects task.